Debug-Jeff/fix-this-fast/README.md

-# 🐞 Debug Me If You Can
+# 🐞 Fix this Fast
 ### A GitHub + Python Bug-Fixing Challenge for Teams

-Welcome to the **Debug Me If You Can** challenge!
+Welcome to the ***Fix this Fast*** challenge!
 This beginner-friendly activity is designed for university IT club members — including non-IT students — to learn how to fix broken code and collaborate using GitHub.

 ---